JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 #endif  /* KONAN_DEMO_H */
 ```

-After the rituals block we see the common types definitions:
+After the rituals in the `demo_api.h` we have the block with common type definitions:
 ```c
 #ifdef __cplusplus
 typedef bool            demo_KBoolean;